Accessible camera

 • Even without distractions, just keeping the camera still and in the right position required a level of dexterity which even our sighted users weren’t always able to achieve.

 Fixing these accessibility issues was absolutely crucial for an upcoming rollout with a major client of ours, who had a visually-impaired employee demonstrate that the current SDK experience was impossible to get through without assistance.
-So we formed a team – myself, the product designer doubling as project manager and researcher, along with one android and two iOS developers.

 🌟 OUR GOAL